aabdulk862/Expense-Reimbursement-System/README.md

-# Employee Reimbursement System (ERS)
+# Expense Reimbursement System (ERS)

 ## Project Overview
-The **Employee Reimbursement System (ERS)** is a Java Full Stack application that allows employees to submit reimbursement requests and managers to review and resolve them.
+The **Expense Reimbursement System (ERS)** is a Java Full Stack application that allows employees to submit reimbursement requests and managers to review and resolve them.
 The system ensures secure user access and proper role-based functionalities.

 ---